-Satisfaction of the pre-requisites for independence set out in Article 3 of the Corporate Governance Code and Article 148 (3) (b, c) of the TUF by the Independent Directors currently in position was verified by the Board of Directors both at its meeting on 14 May 2014 (as announced to the market with the press release issued on the same date), and at the meeting held on 11 March 2015.
+Satisfaction of the pre-requisites for independence set out in Article 3 of the Corporate Governance Code and Article 148 (3) (b, c) of the TUF by the Independent Directors currently in position was verified by the Board of Directors both at its meeting on 14 May 2014 (as announced to the market with the press release issued on the same date), and annually, most recently at the meeting held on 7 March 2016, as disclosed to the market by a special press release.
 At the same meeting, the Independent Directors promised to maintain their independence during the term of office, and in any event to inform the Board of Directors of any situation that could compromise their independence.
 It should also be noted that pursuant to Art.
-14, paragraph 2 of the corporate by-laws of the Issuer, a Director's loss of the pre-requisites for independence set out in art.
+14, paragraph 2 of the corporate by-laws of the Issuer, a Director's loss of the pre-requisites for independence set out in Art.
 148, paragraph 3 of the TUF does not bring about forfeiture if the minimum number of Directors that according to current legislation must meet this requirement still meet said pre-requisites.
 The Board used the criteria set out in the Corporate Governance Code to carry out this assessment.

-The Board of Statutory Auditors, pursuant to application criterion 3.C.5 of the Corporate Governance Code, has verified the correct application of the criteria and procedures used by the Board of Directors to assess the independence of its members; the results of this audit will be included in the Statutory Auditors' Report to the Shareholders' Meeting, pursuant to article 153 of the TUF.
+The Board of Statutory Auditors, pursuant to application criterion 3.C.5 of the Corporate Governance Code, has verified the correct application of the criteria and procedures used by the Board of Directors to assess the independence of its members; the results of this audit will be included in the Statutory Auditors' Report to the Shareholders' Meeting, pursuant to Art.
+153 of the TUF.

-On 11 March 2015, the Board of Directors of Eurotech carried out the annual assessment pursuant to article 1.C.1(g) of the Corporate Governance Code, finding that the composition and functions of the Board of Directors and its Committees are appropriate for the operating and organisational requirements of the Company.
+On 7 March 2016, the Board of Directors of Eurotech carried out the annual assessment pursuant to article 1.C.1(g) of the Corporate Governance Code, finding that the composition and functions of the Board of Directors and its Committees are appropriate for the operating and organisational requirements of the Company.
 The presence of seven non-executive directors, including three Independent Directors, out of a total of nine Directors, ensures that Board of Directors committees have the right balance of members.

-In accordance with the Self-discipline Code the process of evaluation has concerned the year and was based on a self evaluation questionnaire sent to all members of the board of directors.
-The questionnaire divided in different parts of investigation (i.e, composition, structure, dimension and operation of the Board of Directors, interaction with the management, risk-management, composition and structure of the committees, etc.) and with possibility to express comments and proposals - has been filled out by all members of the Board of Directors and shared with the Board.

-The results of the self-evaluation have underlined that the Board of Directors has managed with effectiveness during 2014 its own competence with the involvement of all the Members in a climate of competence and collaboration regarding the Company.
-Elements of weakness that involve the necessity to undertake immediate corrective actions were not found.
-However they will be analyzed and they will be taken into consideration for improvements and effectiveness of the Board of Directors' activities.
+In compliance with the Corporate Governance Code, the assessment process concerned the financial year and it was performed based on a management body self-assessment questionnaire sent to all directors.
+The questionnaire - divided into different survey areas (i.e. composition, structure, size and operation of the Board, interaction with management, risk governance, composition and structure of the committees, etc.) and with the possibility to provide comments and recommendations - was filled in by all Directors and shared by the Board.
+The self-assessment results showed that the Board effectively managed the issues for which they are responsible in 2015, with the involvement of all Directors, in a climate of expertise and collaboration on the issues regarding the company.
+No elements of weakness requiring the need to take immediate correction actions were found, but they will be analysed and considered in order to improve the work of the Directors, and make it more efficient.